algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-06-06-data-connector-guides.md

 ---

 # Data Portal Connections

-Using <a href="https://algorithmia.com/data">Algorithmia's Data Portal</a> you can easily connect your algorithm to various data sources such as <a href="https://aws.amazon.com/s3/">Amazon's S3 service</a>, <a href="https://www.dropbox.com/">Dropbox</a> or you can host your files for free on the <a href="https://algorithmia.com/data/hosted">Algorithmia platform</a>.
-With these options it's easy to integrate your data into the algorithm you're building.
+As an algorithm developer you might require large data files such as trained models or other large files that your algorithm depends on.
+With <a href="https://algorithmia.com/data/hosted">Algorithmia's Hosted Data</a> option you can host these files on our platform for free.
+Plus, it's easy to integrate your data into the algorithm you're building using the Algorithmia Data API.

 How easy is it?
 By creating an Algorithmia account you automatically have access to <a href="https://algorithmia.com/data/hosted">Algorithmia's Hosted Data</a> platform where you can store your data files or even your algorithm's output.
-Other options include hooking up your <a href="https://www.dropbox.com/">Dropbox</a> or <a href="https://aws.amazon.com/s3/">Amazon S3</a> account which you can configure as a new data source to permit Algorithmia to read and write files on your behalf.
-Once you've set up your data connections all three file hosting options are accessable via <a href="http://docs.algorithmia.com/#data-api-specification">Algorithmia's Data API</a>.
+Once you've set up your data collections our file hosting option is accessable via <a href="http://docs.algorithmia.com/#data-api-specification">Algorithmia's Data API</a>.

 If you have any questions about Algorithmia please <a href="mailto:support@algorithmia.com">get in touch</a>!